ChristopherEeles/ObsidianNotebook/Vault/Garden/Zero Interaction Potency.md

 ```

 ## ZIP Delta Score[^1]
-Reasoned from (ZIP-5) that drug interactions can be modeled as the observed potency shift relative to the ZIP null prediction of biological response to quantify the degree of interaction.
+Reasoned from (ZIP-5) that drug interactions can be modeled as the observed potency shift relative to the ZIP null prediction of biological response to quantify the magnitude and direction of the interaction.

 ---